sderosiaux/akka-streams-summary/README.md

 }
 Source.fromGraph(s).runForeach(println)
 ```
-> Note that I create a dummy flow because I couldn't return the original source shape: `UnsupportedOperationException: cannot replace the shape of the EmptyModule`
+> Note that I create a dummy flow because I couldn't return the original source shape: `UnsupportedOperationException: cannot replace the shape of the EmptyModule` (it's not supported because it's stupid! `Source.fromIterator` is already doing the job)

 ### Waiting for a RunnableGraph to end